Supporting first generation college students

 Our volunteers track down information useful to first-generation college students and update our website.
 We serve students, parents, organizations, and colleges and universities by offering easy access to a wide variety of resources in one convenient location.Read More

-Past research has indicated that students whose parents have no education beyond high school are significantly less likely to graduate than peers whose parents have at least a bachelor’s degree.
+According to a 2010 study by the Department of Education, it is estimated that nearly 50 percent of the college-going population consists of students whose parents did not graduate from college.
+However, according to the Pell Institute Report, Moving Beyond Access (2007) National Center for Education Statistics revealed after six years, only 11 percent of low-income, first-generation students had earned bachelor’s degrees compared to 55 percent of their more advantaged peers.
+Past research indicates that students whose parents have not completed education beyond that of high school are significantly less likely to graduate from college than their peers with parents holding at least a bachelor’s degree.
 Nationally, 89 percent of low-income first-generation students leave college within six years without a degree.
 More than a quarter leave after their first year — four times the dropout rate of higher-income second-generation students.
 Only 6 percent of lowest income bracket have a bachelor’s degree, albeit, nearly 40% of highest income individuals do (Fitzgerald and Delaney, 2002).

 “To afford an unfettered start and a fair chance in the race of life.”
 Abraham Lincoln, 1861